microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 To learn about VS Code's task running support, go to:

-* [Tasks](/docs/editor/tasks.md) - Running tasks with Gulp, Grunt and Jake.
+* [Tasks](/docs/editor/tasks.md) - Running tasks with Gulp, Grunt, and Jake.
 Showing Errors and Warnings

 To write your own debugger extension, visit: